 Steps Description Tools/Process Required 6 Calculate the average carbon tonnes per hectare in Stratum X. Sum the carbon estimates from each plot within Stratum X on a per hectare basis and divide by the number of plots in Stratum X. 7 Calculate the total carbon tonnes in Stratum X. Multiply the average estimate of carbon tonnes per hectare by the total hectares represented by Stratum X in the project.

-8 Calculate the total carbon tonnes in the project.
-Repeat Step 7 for each stratum and sum the estimates of each stratum.
+each stratum.

 Table 8.9.
-Determine the Carbon Tonnes for Stratum X and for the Project
+Determine the Carbon Tonnes for Stratum X and for the Project tonnes in the project.